patallison/peerproject/README.md

 # peerproject
-# This is a python notebook excercise
+# This is a jupyter notebook excercise